nf-core/website/markdown/events/2021/bytesize-1-nf-core-into.md

 We provide a lot of helper tools which give additional functionality, both if you are running pipelines or workflow.

 That helps to list what is available and download those pipelines so that you can run them on your offline cluster and kind of streamline some of these common workflows.
-But also for pipeline developers as well, and to run automated tests or to build a pipeline from our template.
+But also for pipeline developers as well: to run automated tests or to build a pipeline from our template.

 Finally what many people come to us for, is the resource that the pipelines themselves and so we have a large number of pipelines which are ready to go, some in development, still some some quite mature.

 All of them hopefully useful and ready to go, the pipelines are great, the tools are fantastic but none of that happens without the community and that's really the heart of <b>nf-core</b>.
 What started off as kind of a small unofficial project mostly in Europe.
-This has really now spread to be a fairly global and hopefully as inclusive as possible community.
+This has really now spread to be fairly global and hopefully as inclusive as possible community.

 As Renuka mentioned we are getting people from all over the world contacting us now and getting involved.
 This comes with its own challenges especially time-zones and things but it is great to see so many of you here.